HabitatFramework/UserGuide/interface/interface.rst

 	Assists with prioritising proposed updates by indicating whether the proposed habitat category (e.g. 'WB') is the same as the original habitat category and whether it is a higher or lower level in the habitat hierarchy, as follows:

 		* <blank> = Same category and habitat (e.g. GN1 to GN1)
-		* A = Same category but proposed habitat is higher level, i.e. a more detailed IHS habitat code (e.g. WB3 to WB36)
+		* A = Same category but proposed habitat is higher level (e.g. WB3 to WB36)
 		* B = Same category but proposed habitat is different and same or lower level (e.g. LF271 to LF272, LF271 to LF27)
-		* C = Different category/habitat and proposed habitat is higher level (e.g. WB3 to EM41)
+		* C = Proposed habitat is different and higher level (e.g. WB3 to EM41)
-		* D = Different category/habitat and proposed habitat is same level (e.g. WB3 to EM4)
+		* D = Proposed habitat is different and same level (e.g. WB3 to EM4)
-		* E = Different category/habitat and proposed habitat is lower level (e.g. WB36 to EM41)
+		* E = Proposed habitat is different and lower level (e.g. WB36 to EM4)

 Change Flag